Vaccinating Health Workers (VHWs)

 • Have an employer who can provide your workplace-based training

-• Complete workplace-based education and training
+• Complete online and face-to-face education, and workplace-based training

 • Have access to a clinical supervisor to work with during your workplace training and when administering vaccines

+• Obtain a letter of authorisation from Health New Zealand.
 Health New Zealand’s VHW Capability Matrix provides details on the training and support required.

 All authorised VHWs can: